zigzag-tech/livestack/README.md

 At present, however, to implement such an AI project is still a complex task.
 Existing AI frameworks aren't well-suited for realtime interaction and often require extensive program design and coding.
 Once it's prototyped, there are still many steps to take to scale and deploy the application before it can be used by others.

-Livestack aims to democratize this process, making it approachable not just for seasoned developers but also for those with basic coding skills, and eventually, for everyone.
+Livestack aims to democratize this process, making it approachable not just for seasoned developers but also for those with basic coding experience, and eventually, for everyone.

 We look forward to seeing your next idea come to life with Livestack!